base2Services/cfn-monitor/README.md

   RDSStack.RDS: RDSInstance
 ```

+#### Resources
+Resources are referenced by the CloudFormation logical resource ID used to create them.
+Nested stacks are also referenced by their CloudFormation logical resource ID.
+See example above.

 #### Target group configuration:
 Target group alarms in CloudWatch require dimensions for both the target group and its associated load balancer.
 To configure a target group alarm provide the logical ID of the target group (including any stacks it's nested under) followed by "/", followed by the logical ID of the load balancer (also including any stacks it's nested under).